api7/apisix-seed/README.md

 # What's APISIX-Seed
 [Apache APISIX](https://github.com/apache/apisix) is a dynamic, real-time, high-performance API gateway.

 In terms of architecture design, Apache APISIX is divided into two parts: data plane and control plane.
-The data plane is Apache APISIX itself, which is the component of the traffic proxy and offers many full-featured plugins covering areas such as authentication, security, traffic control, serverless, analytics & monitoring, transformations and logging.
+The data plane is Apache APISIX itself, which is the component of the traffic proxy and offers many full-featured plugins covering areas such as authentication, security, traffic control, serverless, analytics & monitoring, transformation and logging.
 The control plane is mainly used to manage routing, and implement the configuration center through etcd.

 For cloud-native gateways, it is necessary to dynamically obtain the latest service instance information (service discovery) through the service registry.
 Currently, Apache APISIX already supports [service discovery](https://github.com/apache/apisix/blob/master/docs/en/latest/discovery.md) in the data plane.